 Neville (formerly PAC) is one of the best high flyers around.
 A short guy from Newcastle with an incredible physique, Neville was a star on WWE’s ‘minor league’ show NXT before being promoted to the main show ‘Raw’ in April.
-As the longest reigning NXT champion, Neville showed a great ability to tell a story through his actions in the ring while going from underdog good guy to a cocky champion.
-Since arriving on ‘Raw’, Neville has been presented as a guy who on his day can beat anyone, coming within a hairs breadth of winning both the US Title and the main belt, the WWE World Heavyweight Championship.
+As the longest reigning NXT champion in history, Neville showed a great ability to tell a story through his actions in the ring while going from underdog good guy to a cocky champion.
+Since arriving on ‘Raw’, Neville has been presented as a guy who on his day can beat anyone, coming within an inch of winning both the US Title and the main belt, the WWE World Heavyweight Championship.
 Neville was involved most recently in a tournament for the vacant World Heavyweight Championship but lost in the quarter-finals.
 Due to the global exposure WWE has he’s by far the easiest of the top British guys to see on a regular basis.

 Zack Sabre Jr

 Where can you see him?
 NOAH (Japan), PWG (USA), PROGRESS (UK)